 Superior care close to home: UCLA Health offers kidney cancer care with providers at multiple locations across the greater Los Angeles region coordinating diagnostic and treatment plans.

-From diagnosis to post-cancer care, UCLA Health’s Kidney Cancer Program offers comprehensive services, including:
+From kidney cancer diagnosis to post-cancer care, UCLA Health’s Kidney Cancer Program offers comprehensive services, including:

 Kidney cancer diagnosis

 Our kidney cancer teams are highly skilled in advanced imaging and testing, including:

 Ultrasound: A test using high-frequency sound waves to generate images of your kidneys.
 For select patients, contrast can be given to avoid the use of CT/MRI imaging.

 CT scan: A CT scan creates detailed images of your kidneys that are useful in diagnosing cancer.
 Our kidney CT protocol may allow physicians to predict the type of kidney cancer.